eyescroll/TypographyBlog/_posts/2020-09-21-the-type-face-of-motorsport.md

 Different sports usually have similar modern, slick typefaces that wouldn't look out of place in a gym or on a tracksuit, however Formula 1 has such an intrinsic connection with speed and extreme forces that I believe its design aesthetic is far more dramatic and eye-catching than those incorporated by other sporting bodies and, in the process making it a fascinating case study for those interested in converting physical movement into something as simple as letters and numbers.

-Thanks again to The Logo Smith Design Studio for providing these typefaces, you can check out his website here: https://imjustcreative.com/
+Thanks again to The Logo Smith Design Studio for providing these typefaces, you can check out their website here: https://imjustcreative.com/